gold-research/M2TDiff/README.md

 diverse spatial-temporal cues and accelerate inference speed via a differentiated keyframe/non-keyframe processing strategy.
-We conduct experiments on the ImageNet VID and VisDrone-VID datasets and the results show that M2TDiff achieves state-of-theart performance with a favorable accuracy-efficiency trade-off, while its two variants further extend this frontier toward higher accuracy and faster inference, respectively.
+We conduct experiments on the ImageNet VID and VisDrone-VID datasets and the results show that M2TDiff achieves state-of-the-art performance with a favorable accuracy-efficiency trade-off, while its two variants further extend this frontier toward higher accuracy and faster inference, respectively.
 Particularly, on the ImageNet VID dataset, M2TDiff achieves 89.2% mAP at 45.2